 Computing technology has become an essential part of nearly every profession even as new research in computer science continues to reinvent how we communicate and work.
-The computer science major at Bethel prepares students to be leaders in this ever-changing academic discipline as they learn current programming languages, network technology, databases, software engineering techniques, hardware, and operating systems.
+The Computer Science majors at Bethel prepare students for leadership roles in this ever-changing academic discipline as they learn current programming languages, network technology, databases, software engineering techniques, hardware, operating systems, and security.
 Electives are also offered in graphics, compilers, artificial intelligence, and high-performance computing.
 Students can gain work experience through employment in Bethel’s computing support services and can earn course credit through internships at local companies.
 Bethel conforms to the Association for Computing Machinery (ACM) model for a liberal arts university computing degree with coursework in computing ethics and a balance of practical and theoretical study in computer science.

-Advanced Placement: The computer science department requires a score of 4 or better on the AP exam in order for the exam to be used to fulfill course requirements in the majors and minors it offers.
-Students with a score of 3 will receive elective credit or receive credit toward General Education requirements.
+Advanced Placement: The Computer Science Department requires a score of 3 or better on the AP exam in order for the exam to be used to fulfill course requirements in the majors and minors it offers.
 Students should consult the department chair with questions on AP exams and requirements for majors.

 Majors in Computer Science

 COS 100 • Introduction to Programming 3 Credits

 An introduction to programming using a current procedural (imperative) programming language.
 Standard data types and control structures are introduced.

 COS 105 • Object-oriented Design and Programming 4 Credits